oroinc/documentation/user/back-office/system/tags-management/taxonomies.rst

 1. View the details of a taxonomic unit:|IcView|
 2. Edit a taxonomic unit: |IcEdit|
-3. Delete a taxonomic unit from the system:|IcDelete|
+3. Delete a taxonomic unit from the system:|Trash-SVG|
 4. Filter taxonomies: |IcFilter|
 5. Configure grid settings for taxonomies: |IcSettings|